Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 - Labels for sizing are stickers

-These may seem a bit of a gimmick considering they light up in the dark.
-Users have found them comfortable to work with.
+These may seem a gimmick considering they light up in the dark.
+Users find them comfortable to work with.

 Best ergonomic crochet hooks for working in dim light and with darker yarns.
 If your eyesight is not what it once was, these hooks help.